-The JWST NIRSpec Observation Visualization Tool is a Python application that provides a simultaneous view of both NIRSpec and NIRCam fields of view on a given sky position, for assistance in planning NIRCam pre-imaging for NIRSpec.
+The JWST NIRSpec Observation Visualization Tool (NOVT) is a Python application that provides a simultaneous view of both NIRSpec and NIRCam fields of view on a given sky position, for assistance in planning NIRCam pre-imaging for NIRSpec.

-The NIRSpec Observation Visualization Tool (NOVT) was created to help users simultaneously visualize the fields of view of both the NIRSpec (MOS mode) and NIRCam (short and long wavelength channels).
-This tool is ideally used for observation planning for programs that seek to acquire observation planning imaging using NIRCam (especially pre-imaging).
-However, it can also be used to visualize NIRSpec (MOS mode) observations prior to rigorous observation planning using the MSA Planning Tool (MPT) in the Astronomers Proposal Tool (APT).
+The NIRSpec Observation Visualization Tool was created to help users simultaneously visualize the fields of view of both the NIRSpec (MOS mode) and NIRCam (short and long wavelength channels).
+This tool can be used for observation planning for programs that seek to acquire imaging using NIRCam (especially NIRCam pre-imaging).
+However, it can also be used to visualize NIRSpec (MOS mode) observations prior to observation planning using the MSA Planning Tool (MPT) in the Astronomers Proposal Tool (APT).

 The NOVT is meant to improve user understanding of the observatory orientation and field constraints.
-It is not recommended to use the tool to derive and input strict execution orientation restrictions on either the NIRCam or NIRSpec observations.
+It is not recommended to use the tool to derive strict execution orientation restrictions on either the NIRCam or NIRSpec observations.
 As true for all JWST programs, observations are easier to schedule and accommodate in observatory planning if they have no execution orientation restrictions at proposal submission.
 A minimum range of possible angles for observation execution is recommended to be 20 degrees, to ensure program schedulability.

 As a reminder, teams are not allowed to add orientation constraints to observations that have already been accepted.
 Any necessary angle special requirement must be defined at proposal time.

 NIRSpec will acquire sensitive multi-object spectroscopy (MOS) by placing science sources in the open 0."2 wide micro-shutter assembly (MSA) spectral shutters.
 In order to plan the observations, exquisitely accurate catalog coordinates will be needed for the most accurate placement of science sources within their MSA shutters, which translates to optimal data calibration accuracy.
 NIRCam is the primary imaging camera for JWST, and it is a source for high quality images for planning NIRSpec spectroscopy and target acquisition.
 The process of pre-imaging an astronomical field has been developed to support the NIRSpec observation planning, particularly for the complex MOS mode.